-The Company faces a highly competitive market for the limited number of qualified personnel.
-The competitive market for such personnel could affect the Company's ability to hire and retain such personnel, including increasing the cost of retaining such personnel and, if the Company is successful in hiring technical recruiters and account executives, there can be no assurance that such hiring will result in increased revenue.
+The Company faces a highly competitive market for hiring and retaining account executives and technical recruiters, which could affect the Company's ability to hire and retain such personnel, including by increasing the costs of doing so.
+If the Company is successful in hiring technical recruiters and account executives, there can be no assurance that such hiring will result in increased revenue.